psi1703/k8s/README.md

 `PORTAL_URL` should normally be left unset for Phase 2 auto-detection.
 If `PORTAL_URL` is explicitly supplied, the installer preserves that value and does not replace it with the MetalLB-assigned IP.

-Manual workflow dispatch can override service type, MetalLB install, LoadBalancer IP, node selectors, PVC storage class, PVC size, Redis settings, ingress, and deployment mode.
+Manual workflow dispatch can override service type, MetalLB install, LoadBalancer IP, node selectors, PVC storage class, PVC size, NFS app storage settings, Redis settings, ingress, and deployment mode.

 Deployment mode behavior: